-6.3 Security objectives rationale
+Security objectives rationale 6.3

-- The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).
+85 The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter.

+86 Thus, it is necessary to show that:

+- security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).